When Wayne Grady discovered his family's secret past, it changed who he was and how he wrote

 This experience inspired him to write his first novel Emancipation Day, which went on to win the Amazon.ca First Novel Award in 2013.

-In his new novel, Up From Freedom, Grady has delved even more deeply into his family's roots through fiction — exploring slavery in America in the mid-19th century.
+In the novel, Up From Freedom, Grady has delved even more deeply into his family's roots through fiction — exploring slavery in America in the mid-19th century.
 At the heart of the story is Virgil Moody, who travels from Texas to Indiana in search of the boy he considers his son.
 Through it all, we see the daily lives of black and white characters entwined and ensnared by slavery.

 Race in law